antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Introduction
 ------------

 Cancer is a very complex disease.
 Much more complicated than originally anticipated when the first mutations were found to be causal for specific cancers.
-During the lectures you’ve been shown how this works in colorectal cancer, where a well defined path of subsequently gained mutations leads to more aggressive tumorigenic cell types (the Vogelstein model).
+During the lectures youâ€™ve been shown how this works in colorectal cancer, where a well defined path of subsequently gained mutations leads to more aggressive tumorigenic cell types (the Vogelstein model).

   ![](_static/images/TumorHeterogeneity_CancerProgression.jpg "Figure 1: Mutation paths during cancer progression.")